invpe/GridShell/README.md

 - Nodes that are online will take care to store your file
 - API endpoint will ensure you can access it
 - EXPLORER will visualize it.

+Add one more line of code :

+`CGridShell::GetInstance().Tick();`

+And you earn a Shell token when there is someone executing a task on the network and your device will run it.
+As simple as that.